April 23, 2021

 The Blackbutt and Proston pools are owned by the Education Department and our Council pays for pool managers to operate them in season.

 The other four are fully owned by Council, so it not only pays for pool managers but also maintenance and running costs, too.

 Now here’s another sobering (and also little-known) fact:

 Not one of these pools – either fully owned or Education Department owned – has ever shown a cent of profit.

 Instead they have been run at big losses, year after year.

-To add insult to injury, they have also had many millions spent on them over the years for endless rounds of maintenance and upgrades.
+And this does not include the many millions spent on our region’s pools over the years for endless rounds of maintenance and upgrades.